-Although it is probably one of the least glamorous parts of running a retail business, understanding the importance of inventory management and using it to stock the right products at the right times for the right prices is the correct formula for success.
+Although it is probably one of the least glamorous parts of running a retail business, understanding the importance of inventory management and using it to stock the right products at the right times and sell them for the right prices is the correct formula for success.

 “You have to let technology work for you rather than you working for it,” Nesmith says.
 “Allow technology’s use of sophisticated forecasting models to automatically tailor your inventory to meet your customers’ expectations.”